-- incur additional indebtedness; - pay dividends on our capital stock or redeem, repurchase or retire our capital stock; - make investments, acquisitions, loans and advances; - create negative pledge or restrictions on the payment of dividends or payment of other amounts owed to us from our subsidiaries; - engage in transactions with our affiliates; - sell, transfer or otherwise dispose of our assets, including capital stock of our subsidiaries; - materially alter the business we conduct; - modify material debt documents and certain other material documents; - · change our fiscal year; - · merge or consolidate; - enter into any sale and lease-back transactions; - · incur liens; and - · make payments on material subordinated or other debt.
+- incur additional indebtedness; - pay dividends on our capital stock or redeem, repurchase or retire our capital stock; - make investments, acquisitions, loans and advances; - create negative pledge or restrictions on the payment of dividends or payment of other amounts owed to us from our subsidiaries; - engage in transactions with our affiliates; - sell, transfer or otherwise dispose of our assets, including capital stock of our subsidiaries; - materially alter the business we conduct; - modify material debt documents and certain other material documents; - change our fiscal year; - merge or consolidate; - enter into certain sale and lease-back transactions; - incur liens; and - make payments on material subordinated or other debt.

-In addition, we are subject to a consolidated fixed charge coverage ratio test of at least 1.1 to 1.0, tested quarterly.
-We also were subject to a total leverage ratio test of 4.00:1.00 through October 29, 2016 and are hereafter subject to a total leverage ratio test of 3.50:1.00.
+The financial covenants contained in the Credit Facilities include a consolidated fixed charge coverage ratio test of at least 1.1 to 1.0 and total leverage ratio test of no greater than 3.50 to 1.0.